Venkat-267/Cool-webpage/README.md

    - error.html: An error page with a red wave-like background.The styling and background are defined in the respective HTML files.Feel free to customize the HTML content and styles to suit your preferences.

 6. Remember to replace `"your-unique-bucket-name"` with an actual unique bucket name.

+Done as sample to perform pull request with forking